 Volunteer in Uganda community

-Volunteer in Uganda, work with children to help get this exciting project off the ground.
-With ever increasing numbers of children arriving at this small rural school, extra hands, eyes and ideas for activities are always needed to help maintain order, fun and learning!
-Volunteers can also get involved with the local hospital, whatever your ability or healthcare background.
+Volunteer in Uganda, work with children to help expand this exciting project which due to the support of volunteers over the past couple of years has grown month on month with strong community support.
+With ever increasing numbers of children arriving, extra hands, eyes and ideas for activities are always needed to help maintain order, fun and learning!
+Accommodation is all on site, so no travelling each day, just a few hundred yards walk across the field and you are there.
+Volunteers can also get involved with the local hospital, whatever your ability or healthcare background from work shadowing to midwifery.
 Also opportunities for cultural exchanges -staying with a local family for the day; helping out on their farm; clothes making; IT or visiting refugee settlements.
 Living on site with your fellow volunteers and with everything on hand you can truly relax and soak up the African culture and traditions from the comfort of your new home.
 Other free time activities include a visit to the lake, going on safari in the Queen Elizabeth National Park (allow 2-3 days), visiting refugee camps.

 If you would like to get stuck in, are resourceful and would like the freedom and flexibility to try out your own ideas, voluntary work in Uganda at this growing friendly community and school project is for you.
 No teaching or childcare experience is needed to be a successful volunteer on this project.